The Yellow Handkerchief (2008 film): Production

-The film is a remake of the 1977 film The Yellow Handkerchief, which in turn is loosely based on a story by Pete Hamill that appeared in the New York Post in 1971.
-Director and writer Terry George, a friend of Hamill's, initially wrote an early draft for a remake, which was then planned to be directed by Jim Sheridan.
+The film is a remake of the 1977 film The Yellow Handkerchief, which in turn is based on the song Tie a Yellow Ribbon Round the Ole Oak Tree.

 In 2003, producer Arthur Cohn obtained the remake rights for The Yellow Handkerchief from Japanese studio Shochiku.

-Principal photography for the film took place in February 2007 in Louisiana.
+Principal photography for the film took place in 2007 in Louisiana.

 William Hurt prepared for his role by spending four days at Louisiana State Penitentiary at Angola, including a rare overnight for a volunteer in a maximum-security cell.
 In an interview, he said he'd also done "charitable work... periodically visit[ing] the prisons in Rockland County in New York State to take a program of hope and self-rehabilitation to the prisoners."

 Release

 The film originally premiered at the 2008 Sundance Film Festival in the Premieres section.
 It was later given a one-week theatrical release at the end of the year in order to qualify for the Academy Awards.

-Samuel Goldwyn Films acquired the film's distribution rights in 2009 but decided to hold the film from release in order to capitalize on Kristen Stewart's rising fame from the Twilight film series.
+Samuel Goldwyn Films acquired the film's distribution rights in 2009 but decided to hold the film from release to capitalize on Kristen Stewart's rising fame from the Twilight film series.

 The film opened in limited release on February 26, 2010.